 Indeed.
 Believing that God is with us now, bearing our joys and sorrows faithfully, sowing the seeds of faith, hope, and love in our corner of the world today, and then trusting that what we sow now will bear “many fruits, here in this world and the life to come.”
 This is what I am being reminded of as I read again Bonhoeffer’s “Letters and Papers from Prison.”

-All quotes from Dietrich Bonhoeffer’s “Letters and Papers from Prison” are from the Reader’s Edition published by Fortress Press which is available on Amazon.
+All quotes from Dietrich Bonhoeffer’s “Letters and Papers from Prison” can be found in the Reader’s Edition of Dietrich Bonhoeffer’s “Letters and Papers from Prison,” published by Fortress Press.